3Duewelsteene/3Duewelsteene.github.io/README.md

 With new technology the appearance of the grave has now been send back trough time and is displayed as 3D models on the website.
 Through Structure from Motion (SfM) the passage grave was digitized and transformed to a 3D model.
 The SfM 3D model is visualized and shows the current appearence of the grave.

-Through a citizen science project and the help of the residents of Heiden and its surroundings, photographs could be collected of the Duewelsteene and the placement of the stones before the restoration in 1932.
+Through a citizen science project by the Altertumskommission für Westfalen and the help of the residents of Heiden and its surroundings, photographs could be collected of the Duewelsteene and the placement of the stones before the restoration in 1932.
 Using the SfM model, the megalithic stones were extracted and the holes in the mesh were closed using the Poisson Surface Reconstruction in the Software [CloudCompare](https://www.cloudcompare.org/).
 These individual stones were then placed in the 3D software [Blender](https://www.blender.org/) and with the help of the photographs, the megalithic stones could be "turned back" and a reconstruction of the passage grave before the restoration could be built.

 As a last 3D model the still existing megalithic stones from the 3D model of the passage grave were used to build a reconstruction that shows how the grave could have looked around 3000 BC.
 Through scientific research and comparisons to similar passage graves in [Germany](https://www.altertumskommission.lwl.org/de/forschung/megalithik/) and the [Netherlands](https://hunebeddeninfo.nl/), the 3D model was built in Blender.
 To differentiate the still existing stones from the added reconstructed objects, the added stones were built in low-poly style and have a visible wire frame overlay.